 Follow the example of SAI_SWITCH_ATTR_SRC_MAC_ADDRESS for implementation in orchagent.
 Non-default attribute value could be fetched from minigraph upon orchagent docker start.
 Sonic-cfggen also needs some update for parsing support.

 Refer to https://github.com/opencomputeproject/SAI/blob/master/inc/saistatus.h for config_status_code, we intend to have a consistent view of status code within sonic.

+For VLAN interface, by default it stays in up status regardless member operational state.
+When autostate is enabled, VLAN interface goes down if no member is up operationally.

 PORT_TABLE schema